-8. Suppliers
+8. SUPPLIERS

-What we said we would do What we did SDGs Progress Qualification, selection and assessment of sup pliers Monitor supply companies' social responsibility towards their workers: carry out more than 30 audits of suppliers (locations and construction sites) in 2022.
-Monitor supply companies' social responsibility 8 • Continue to assign a significant score for aspects of environmental and social sustainability in tenders using the most economically advantageous bid criterion.
+What we said we would do What we did SDGs Progress Qualification, selection and assessment of supp Qualification, selection and assessment of suppliers Monitor supply companies' social responsibility towards their workers: carry out more than 30 audits of suppliers (locations and construction sites) in 2022.
+Monitor supply companies' social responsibility towards their workers: more than 90 evaluation questionnaires were collected and 47 audits carried out at suppliers' locations and construction sites in 2022. (see p.
+385) 8 • Continue to assign a significant score for aspects of environmental and social sustainability in tenders using the most economically advantageous bid criterion.
 39/100 Average score for aspects of sustainability in tenders carried out in 2022 with the most economically advantageous bid criterion. (see p.
-295) 8, 12 • Continue to give value to quality, safety, environmental and social responsibility management systems when selecting suppliers.
+296) 8, 12 • Continue to give value to quality, safety, environmental and social responsibility management systems when selecting suppliers.
 Value given to certified management systems continued in 2022: the value of suppliers with ISO 9001 came to 86.3%; 67.7% with ISO 14001 / Emas; 60.7% with ISO 45001; 32.9% with SA 8000. (see p.
-291) 8, 12 • 10% of the value of tenders awarded in 2022 related to circularity criteria through the application of the new Circular Procurement Guidelines and the related Operational Instruction defined in 2020.
-The value of tenders with 'circularity' criteria reached 10.4% of the total value of new tenders assigned in 2022. (see p.384) 12 • Contract management Analyse all accidents reported by companies providing services and works to the Hera Group and reporting their rates.
+292) 8, 12 • 10% of the value of tenders awarded in 2022 related to circularity criteria through the application of the new Circular Procurement Guidelines and the related Operational Instruction defined in 2020.
+The value of tenders with 'circularity' criteria reached 10.4% of the total value of new tenders assigned in 2022. (see p.385) 12 • Contract management Contract management Analyse all accidents reported by companies providing services and works to the Hera Group and reporting their rates.
 All accidents reported by companies providing services and works to the Hera Group were analysed: 284 accidents reported (as against 313 in 2021) and the frequency rate was 22.8 (as against 22.4 in 2021). (see p.
-299) 8 • Result achieved or in line with planning; significant variance compared to planning.
-Result with slight variance compared to planr Result with What we Qualification, selection and assessment of suppliers will do S DGs Supplier monitoring with multifunctional teams (corp- carry out more than 30 audits at suppliers' facilities ( 12 Continue to assign a significant score to environmer using the economically most advantageous bid. ntal and social sustainability factors in tenders 8 , 12 Begin monitoring suppliers' "EGS maturity" index, la dedicated questionnaire at the supplier qualification 8 , 12 More than 10.5% of the value of procurements in 20 through the application of the circular procurement of defined in 2020 8 , 12 Contract management Analise all accident events communicated by the Herecord the related rates. era Group's suppliers of services and works and 8
+300) 8 • Result achieved or in line with planning; significant variance compared to planning.
+Result with slight variance compared to plann ing; 🔴 Result with What we v Qualification, selection and assessment of suppliers SI DGs Supplier monitoring with multifunctional teams (corp porate social responsibility and safety): in 2023, 1 2 carry out more than 30 audits at suppliers' facilities (offices and construction sites); (47 in 2022) Continue to assign a significant score to environmental and social sustainability factors in tenders using the economically most advantageous bid.
+12 Begin monitoring suppliers' "EGS maturity" index, launching a new eProcurement portal, through a dedicated questionnaire at the supplier qualification stage 12 More than 10.5% of the value of procurements in 2023 with circularity criteria (10.4% in 2022), through the application of the circular procurement Guidelines and the related Operational instruction defined in 2020 12 Contract management Analise all accident events communicated by the H and record the related rates. era Group's suppliers of services and works 8 3